rontarrant/gtkDcoding/docs/_posts/2019-07-09-0051-mvc-iv-combobox-text.md

 ---
-title: 0051 – MVC IV – A ComboBox with Text
+title: "0051: MVC IV – A ComboBox with Text"
 topic: mvc
 layout: post
 description: A tutorial on reproducing the GTK ComboBoxText using a ComboBox and a ListStore.